 Elizabeth L. Lyons joined Andrus Anderson as an associate attorney after graduating from University of San Francisco School of Law in May 2019, cum laude.
 She was the recipient of USF’s Provost Scholarship, a full-time scholarship, and attended the law school’s evening program.
-She is currently awaiting her admission to the California bar.

 Ms. Lyons holds a longstanding commitment to social justice and advocating on behalf of workers.
 In 2010, she began working as an Investigator for the U.S. Equal Employment Opportunity Commission where she investigated charges brought by employees who faced discrimination and harassment in the workplace.
 She worked closely with the EEOC trial attorneys and successfully negotiated on behalf of numerous aggrieved employees to obtain significant monetary relief and workplace policy changes.